Rare Syndrome Info

 One of the basic steps to increasing understanding and research is data.
 Uniquely Me is proud to be working to create and share data to benefit families and increase the meaningful and effective care for their medical needs.

 TAR Syndrome- Thrombocytopenia Absent Radius

-TAR syndrome is characterized by the absence of the radial bone in each forearm, shorter stature, additional missing bones and joints, and thrombocytopenia.
+TAR syndrome is caused by two separate mutations of the RBM8A gene and is characterized by the absence of the radial bone in each forearm, shorter stature, additional missing bones and joints, and thrombocytopenia.
 Thrombocytopenia appears first in infancy but usually becomes less severe or returns to close to normal over several years.
 Infants and young children are particularly vulnerable to episodes of severe bleeding which may occur in the brain and other organs.
 Children who survive this period and do not have damaging bleeding in the brain usually have a normal life expectancy and normal intellectual development.
 Other signs and symptoms vary and include heart defects, kidney defects, and other skeletal differences.
 Roughly 49% of people with TAR syndrome also have difficulty digesting cow’s milk.
-TAR syndrome is thought be caused by a deletion of genes on chromosome 1q21.1 in concert with another genetic change that has yet to be identified.
+TAR syndrome is inherited as an autosomal recessive genetic disorder and caused by deletion and/or mutations in the RBM8A gene.

 Fanconi anemia is a condition that affects many parts of the body.
 People with this condition may have bone marrow failure, physical abnormalities, organ defects, and an increased risk of certain cancers.